Earl Marshal: History

 The Earl Marshal is considered the eighth of the Great Officers of State, with the Lord High Constable above him and only the Lord High Admiral beneath him.
 Nowadays, the Earl Marshal's role has mainly to do with the organisation of major state ceremonies such as coronations and state funerals.
 Annually, the Earl Marshal helps organise the State Opening of Parliament.
 The Earl Marshal also remains to have charge over the College of Arms and no coat of arms may be granted without his warrant.
 As a symbol of his office, he carries a baton of gold with black finish at either end.

 In the general order of precedence, the Earl Marshal is currently the highest hereditary position in the United Kingdom outside the Royal Family.
 Although other state and ecclesiastical officers rank above in precedence, they are not hereditary.
 The exception is the office of Lord Great Chamberlain, which is notionally higher than Earl Marshal and also hereditary.
 The holding of the Earl Marshalship secures the Duke of Norfolk's traditional position as the "first peer" of the land, above all other dukes.

-The House of Lords Act 1999 removed the automatic right of hereditary peers to sit in the House of Lords, but the Act provided that the persons holding the office of Earl Marshal and, if a peer, the Lord Great Chamberlain continue for the time being to have seats so as to carry out their ceremonial functions in the House of Lords.
+The House of Lords Act 1999 removed the automatic right of hereditary peers to sit in the House of Lords, but the act provided that the persons holding the office of Earl Marshal and, if a peer, the Lord Great Chamberlain continue for the time being to have seats so as to carry out their ceremonial functions in the House of Lords.
+Further reforms in the House of Lords (Hereditary Peers) Act 2026 removed the right to sit and vote from all remaining hereditary peers, while retaining the ceremonial functions of these two officeholders.